tanisperez/tanis.codes/content/posts/deploy-hugo-website-to-cloudflare.md

 If you purchased your domain through a different DNS provider, refer to the instructions from both your provider and Cloudflare.
 In this guide, we'll be following the steps for Namecheap.

-In the `Domain List` sections, select your domain and navigate to `Nameservers`.
+In the `Domain List` section, select your domain and navigate to `Nameservers`.
 Change the setting to `Custom DNS`, then enter the Cloudflare nameservers assigned to you.

 Do not forget to click on the ✅ button to save the changes.

 ![Configure custom DNS on namecheap](/images/deploy-hugo-website-to-cloudflare/namecheap-custom-dns.png)

-Cloudflare will periodically check for nameserver updates, but it could be forced by clicking `Check nameservers now`.
+Cloudflare will periodically check for nameserver updates, but it may be forced by clicking `Check nameservers now`.

 ![Check nameservers now](/images/deploy-hugo-website-to-cloudflare/check-nameservers-now.png)